codingexplained/complete-guide-to-elasticsearch/Getting Started/sending-queries-with-curl.md

 curl --cacert config\certs\http_ca.crt [...]
 ```

-Alternatively, you can use an absolute path to the file.
+Alternatively, you can specify the absolute path to the file.

 ## Authentication
 All requests made to Elasticsearch must be authenticated.
 For local deployments, use the password that